usgs/wdfn-blog/content/api_catalog.md

 - [__Rating-curve depot.__](https://waterdata.usgs.gov/nwisweb/get_ratings?help) Most ordinary users
 do not need the technical and detailed rating curves used to convert water-level[^wlaka] data to streamflow data; they simply need the high-quality streamflow data USGS publishes.
 But certain key cooperating agencies like the National Weather Service need rating curves for their computer-modeling needs.
-The rating depot provides this information, as well as a way to detect when rating curves have been updated by USGS staff.
+The ratings depot provides this information, as well as a way to detect when rating curves have been updated by USGS staff.
 The most popular output table is the expanded, shift-adjusted rating (EXSA), effectively a lookup table for all possible valid values of gage height in hundredth-of-a-foot increments at a given station